Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 ```

 The object proxy is created without explicitly providing a D-Bus connection as an argument in its factory function.
 In that case, the proxy
-will create its own connection and listen to signals on it in a separate thread.
+will create its own connection to the *system* bus and listen to signals on it in a separate thread.
 That means the `onConcatenated` method is invoked always
 in the context of a thread different from the main thread.

 Implementing the Concatenator example using convenience sdbus-c++ API layer